DORA Process in DHCP – Explained in detail

 Destination MAC: DHCP Server MAC Address

-Now, as you can see, still Client Source IP address is 0.0.0.0.
+Now, as you can see, still Client Source IP address is still 0.0.0.0.
 This is because the client still didn’t get an IP address from DHCP Server.
-Also, this message has broadcast only at the network layer of the OSI Model.
+Also, this message is broadcast only at the network layer of the OSI Model.

 DHCP Acknowledge Message – The Dora Fourth Message